-Upper-cervical chiropractic frees the nervous system of interference for optimal communication using the least amount of force possible.
+Upper-cervical chiropractic targets the brainstem to free the nervous system of interference, restoring optimal nerve communication using the least amount of force possible.
 It allows the body to realign itself and do its own healing.
-It is considerably gentler, more effective and less invasive than other methods.
+Patients regularly report it is considerably gentler, more effective and less invasive than other methods.

-Upper-cervical chiropractic holds that the brainstem and atlas vertebra are key to the balance of the entire spine.
-Once the head and neck are in alignment, the entire spine will follow suit and the nerve messages between your brain and body will travel free and clear without interference.
-This then allows the innate intelligence and healing abilities of your body to unfold naturally.
+Upper-cervical chiropractic holds that the brainstem and head/neck alignment are key to the balance of the entire spine and body.
+Once the head and neck are in alignment, the entire spine will follow suit as the nerve messages between your brain and body travel more freely and clearly to those regions.
+This allows the innate intelligence and healing abilities of your body to unfold naturally.

 The upper-cervical adjustment is extremely gentle and precise.
 There is no twisting, popping, or cracking.
 Because of the precision of the adjustment, very little force is required.
 Patients often do not know that the procedure has begun, let alone been completed!

 How does this light touch allow the body to realign itself with a spinal adjustment?
 A basic explanation is that it triggers a reflex in much the same way as a light tap below the knee will cause your leg to jump.
 Reflexes are “spring-loaded” for action.
 The Vestibulospinal reflex is the relay center that collects information from our inner ear (or vestibule, the sense organ for balance) and sends instructions for balance to the muscles supporting the spine.
 This maintains our body balance and keeps us upright on our feet against gravity.
 The brainstem houses this reflex and is like a circuit board sending and receiving a continuous stream of nerve messages for all body systems.